tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 NOTE: application (being installed now) and APK (uploaded to GPC)
       must have the same version name and build number.

+TODO: need to check previous statement and find its source.

 - run application in debug mode

   - `__DEV__` variable is set to true